 For the past three weeks, I have had a severe case of laryngitis and have conducted all of my professional responsibilities, including teaching, holding office hours, and participating in meetings, in silence.
-This challenge was deeply humbling and made me highly aware of how much I depend on my voice.
+This challenge has been deeply humbling and has made me highly aware of how much I depend on my voice.
 I thought I would take a moment to write about my endeavors over the past few weeks, particularly the experience of teaching in person without a voice.

-I developed a sore throat and cough on January 13th that led me to lose my voice for three weeks due to severe inflammation of the vocal chords.
+I developed a sore throat and cough on January 13th that led me to lose my voice for three weeks due to severe inflammation of the vocal cords.
 During my recovery, it was necessary for me to modify my teaching strategies so that I could still deliver my curriculum.

 During the week of January 20th, I canceled my classes and asked my students to participate in an online peer review activity, which involved giving and receiving feedback on their first paper drafts.
 When my voice had still not returned the following week, I knew I had to figure out a new way to hold classes.
 Starting the week of January 27th, I returned physically to the classroom and used a mixture of strategies to lead class without speaking.
 I'm pleased to share that these modifications were successful, and I have been able to keep my class on schedule, with no significant reduction to the material.
 Here is a brief catalogue of the techniques I used.